liningtonlab/npmrd_curator/README.md

 Backend + Frontend for NP-MRD curator applet.

-## TODO

-- Instructions for getting submission data from DB

 ## DB

 This app runs on a small database.
 You will need to modify the `api` service in `docker-compose.yml`